DaetwylerStephan/multi-scale-image-analysis/docs/_build/html/_sources/ShannonEntropyAnalysis.rst.txt

 Output
 ======

-The script will generate a plot of the Shannon Entropy values over time and save the data as an Excel file.
+The script will generate a plot of the Shannon Entropy values over time and save the plot and the data as an Excel file.

 Testdata set for PSF characterization